 In regions where temperatures fall below freezing, winterization of the systems and components is necessary.
 Failure to do so will seriously damage them.
-They include, but are not limited to: generator, air conditioner, strainers, hot water heater, sump pump, Porta-Potti, head, holding tank, water tank, sewer system, and water systems.
-Refer to the owner's manual for each component or system listed above for detailed information on winterization.
+They include, but are not limited to: strainer, ballast pump, Porta-Potti, head, holding tank, water tank, sewer system, and water systems.
+As a result of not being able to completely drain water systems with a water heater installed, it is recommended that potable water system antifreeze be run through the entire system at the time of winterization.
+This needs to be COMPLETELY flushed before use the following spring.

-Note: Robalo strongly recommends having a qualified dealer perform winterization procedures for your boat.
+Note: Chaparral strongly recommends having a qualified dealer per-form winterization procedures for your boat.